SpeakUP Academy

 What does the suffix -skinned mean in English?

-The suffix -skinned having skin of a specified thickness, colour, or sensitivity; figuratively, describing emotional resilience or vulnerability In Spanish it usually maps to de piel / sensible / resistente.
+The suffix -skinned describes skin tone or, figuratively, how sensitive someone is to criticism: thick-skinned (not easily offended) versus thin-skinned (easily offended).
+In Spanish it usually maps to de piel / sensible / resistente.

 Can you give an example of a word with -skinned?